|

 Local citizens raised funds in 1938 to move the building to a new

 location about four miles south of Comanche.

-There it overlooked
+its adjoining park.
 Deterioration set in as years passed.
-About 1961, Burks Museum in
+About

-Comanche received permission to move the building to their private
+1961, Burks Museum in Comanche received permission to move the building

-wrestled possession of Cora out of the sale transactions and relocated
+out of the sale transactions and relocated it to the square.
+Under

-it to the square.
-Under the auspices of the Old Cora Commission
+the auspices of the Old Cora Commission restoration work was completed

-restoration work was completed during 1984 with an historical marker
+during 1984 with an historical

-event.
-New, serious, very substantial restoration efforts continue
+Sesquicentennial event.
+New, serious, very substantial restoration

-changes to the entire south side of Comanche's square.
+include extensive changes to the entire south

 |